 Note that, when equational attributes are declared, equational simplification using the other equations in the module does not take place at the purely syntactic level of replacing syntactic equals by equals, but is understood modulo the equational attributes.
 Therefore, the proper understanding of the notions of Church-Rosser and terminating equations, and of canonical forms, is now modulo the equational attributes that have been declared.
 We discuss matching and equational simplification modulo axioms in Section 4.8.

-For example, by declaring the addition operation on natural numbers modulo 3 as commutative.
+For example, by declaring the addition operation on natural numbers modulo 3 as commuit is enough to have the following equations to define its behavior on all possible combinations of arguments:

 '''

 op + : Nat3 Nat3 -> Nat3 [comm] .

 '''